Division rings for group algebras of virtually compact special groups and $3$-manifold groups: Introduction

-Our proof of \ref{item:vcs} builds heavily on Schreve's proof of the strong Atiyah conjecture for virtually compact special groups \cite{Schreve_AtiyahVCS}, where he introduced the \textit{factorisation property}, the key tool which allows us to produce the embeddings.
+Our proof of \ref{item:vcs} builds heavily on arguments of Linnell and Schick in \cite{LinnellSchick_AtiyahExt} and on Schreve's proof of the Strong Atiyah Conjecture for virtually compact special groups \cite{Schreve_AtiyahVCS}, where he introduced the \textit{factorisation property}, the key tool which allows us to produce the embeddings.
 The first main ingredient in the proof of \ref{item:3} is a result of Friedl--Schreve--Tillmann \cite[Theorem 3.3]{FriedlSchreveTillmann_ThurstonFox} which, together with \cite[Theorem 1.1]{KielakLinton_3mfldAtiyah}, allows us to show that the fundamental group of any irreducible $3$-manifold that is not a closed graph manifold has the factorization property and that the group algebras of their fundamental groups embed in division rings (see \cref{thm:nonGraphDivRings}).
-The second main ingredient is the graph of rings construction studied in \cref{sec:GraphsRings}, which is what is needed to cover the case where $M$ is a closed graph manifold; namely, we prove the following combination theorem.
+The second main ingredient is the graph of rings construction studied in \cref{sec:GraphsRings}, which is what is needed to cover the case where $M$ is a closed graph manifold; namely, we prove the following combination theorem which allows us to produce our embeddings.